fredisnowhere/sharedcredentials/README.md

 Example assumptions:

-Issuer is a KYC processor, requested credentials are citizenship and year of birth.
+Issuer is a KYC processor, requested credentials are citizenship and year of birth (YoB).
 Issuer DID is did:example:155cadf51fa199664e6f31aa13b.
 Alice is from UK, Bob is from USA, Carol is from Australia.
 Year of birth for Alice is 1998 years old, Bob 1974 and Carol 1942.